 See 17 for PATIENT COUNSELING INFORMATION and Medication Guide.

 Differentiation syndrome, which can be fatal, has occurred with REVUFORJ.
 Signs and symptoms may include fever, dyspnea, hypoxia, pulmonary infiltrates, pleural or pericardial effusions, rapid weight gain or peripheral edema, hypotension, and renal dysfunction.
-If differentiation syndrome is suspected, immediately initiate corticosteroid therapy and hemodynamic monitoring until symptom resolution. [see Warnings and Precautions (5.1) and Adverse Reactions (6.1)].
+If differentiation syndrome is suspected, immediately initiate corticosteroid therapy and hemodynamic monitoring until symptom resolution. [see Dosage and Administration (2.3), Warnings and Precautions (5.1), and Adverse Reactions (6.1)].

-Select patients for the treatment of acute leukemia with REVUFORJ based on the presence of a KMT2A translocation in bone marrow cells [see Clinical Studies (14.1)].
-An FDA-approved companion diagnostic for the detection of a KMT2A translocation is not currently available.
+Select patients for treatment with REVUFORJ based on the presence of an NPM1 mutation [see Clinical Pharmacology (12.1) and Clinical Studies (14.2)].
+An FDA-approved companion diagnostic for the detection of an NPM1 mutation is not currently available.

 The recommended dosage of REVUFORJ varies by patient weight and concomitant use of strong CYP3A4 inhibitors.
 See Table 1 for the recommended dosage for patients 1 year and older.
 Do not start REVUFORJ until the WBC is reduced to less than 25 Gi/L. Continue REVUFORJ until disease progression or unacceptable toxicity.
 For patients without disease progression or unacceptable toxicity, treat for a minimum of 6 months to allow time for clinical response.